2023 Singapore Grand Prix – Getting Around Guide

 Practical Information

 • Visas: For stays of less than one month, the majority of international visitors do not need to obtain a visa before arrival in Singapore.
-(The list of countries that do require a visa for Singapore is here.)
-All visitors need to ensure their passport has a validity of at least six months.
-All travellers must also fill in the SGAC declaration up to 3 days before arrival.
+See additional information about visa requirements here, and the SGAC declaration requirements here.

 • Currency: Singapore Dollar (FGD).
 Cashless transactions are available almost everywhere in Singapore, including at the circuit.
 Tipping is not widely practiced in Singapore as most restaurants add a 10% service charge to the bill.